The Strange Door

-The Strange Door is a 1951 American horror film, released by Universal Pictures, and starring Charles Laughton, Boris Karloff, Sally Forrest and Richard Stapley.
-Karloff's role is actually a supporting one but his name carried significant weight in the billing.
-The picture was directed by Joseph Pevney and was based on the short story "The Sire de Maletroit's Door" by Robert Louis Stevenson.
-Its alternative title was Robert Louis Stevenson's The Strange Door.
+The Strange Door (also known as Robert Louis Stevenson's The Strange Door) is a 1951 American Universal Pictures horror film directed by Joseph Pevney and starring Charles Laughton, Boris Karloff, Sally Forrest and Richard Stapley.
+The screenplay is based on the short story "The Sire de Maletroit's Door" by Robert Louis Stevenson.

 Plot

-Sire Alain de Maletroit, plots revenge on his younger brother Edmond for stealing Alain's childhood sweetheart, who died giving birth to Edmond's daughter Blanche.
+Sire Alain de Maletroit plots revenge on his younger brother Edmond for stealing Alain's childhood sweetheart, who died giving birth to Edmond's daughter Blanche.
 Alain secretly imprisons Edmond in his dungeon for 20 years and convinces Blanche that her father is dead.

 Alain intends to further debase Blanche as revenge against Edmond.
-Alain tricks a high-born drunken cad, Denis de Beaulieu, into believing he has murdered a man.
-Denis escapes a mob by entering the Maletroit chateau by an exterior door which has no latch on the inside.
-Alain makes Denis a captive intending to force the delicate Blanche into marriage with him.
+Alain tricks high-born drunken cad Denis de Beaulieu into believing he has murdered a man.
+Denis escapes a mob by entering the Maletroit chateau by an exterior door that has no latch on the inside.
+Alain holds Denis captive, intending to force the delicate Blanche into marriage with him.

-Alain goes to the dungeon to torture Edmond with the news Blanche will be married to Denis, an unworthy rogue.
+Alain goes to the dungeon to torture Edmond with the news that Blanche will be married to Denis, an unworthy rogue.
 After Alain leaves, Edmond asks the family servant Voltan to kill Denis before the wedding.
 However, Denis shows unanticipated redemptive qualities and he and Blanche fall in love.
 When Voltan comes to kill Denis, Blanche pleads with Voltan to spare his life and help him escape.

 At the wedding, Denis meets an old acquaintance from France, Count Grassin, who agrees to help the newlyweds escape.
-But when they enter their "escape carriage", it contains the Count's dead body, murdered by Talon.
+But when they enter the carriage, it contains the count's dead body, as he has been murdered by Talon.
 In a fight in a cemetery, the newlyweds are captured and returned to the castle.
-Voltan is shot and wounded and left to die, but he does kill two henchmen first.
+Voltan is shot, wounded and left to die, but he kills two henchmen.

 Their attempts to escape are foiled by Alain, who then seals Edmond, Blanche and Denis in a stone cell and starts a waterwheel that presses the cell walls inward to crush them to death.
-Voltan fights Alain and gets the key to the dungeon and pushes Alain into the waterwheel, temporarily stopping the crushing walls.
-Wounded by the guards, Voltan struggles to the dungeon and, with his dying breath, gets the key to Denis just as the walls start moving in again.
+Voltan fights Alain, wrests the key to the dungeon and pushes Alain into the waterwheel, temporarily stopping the crushing walls.
+Wounded by the guards, Voltan struggles to the dungeon and, with his dying breath, gives the key to Denis just as the walls start moving again.
 Denis, Blanche and her father escape the cell.
 Denis and Blanche decide to stay together and Edmond has the strange door removed from the chateau.